 The Community Emergency Response Team (CERT) program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
 CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.

 Medical Reserve Corps

 The Medical Reserve Corps (MRC) is a volunteer unit of pre-identified and pre-credentialed licensed or certified health and medical professionals, paramedical and paraprofessionals to provide surge capacity for health and medical response during disasters and large-scale public health emergencies.
 MRC members may also support local public health initiatives and non-emergency community events.
-For more information: contact the MRC Coordinator, 503-366-3929.
+For more information, contact the MRC Coordinator at 503-366-3929.